plyanan/FIT3179/README.md

 # FIT3179
-For FIT3179 Data Visualization's Assignment 2
+This repository was created by Teethat Ananthothai for Monash University Faculty of Information Technology's FIT3179 Data Visualization Assignment 2 for Semester 2 of 2020.